 Signs inside a building, or other enclosed facility, which are not meant to be viewed from the outside and are located greater than three feet (3’) from the window.

-Holiday and seasonal decorations, provided that decorations are maintained in attractive conditiondo not constitute a fire hazard and do not cause excessive light trespass.
+Holiday and seasonal decorations, provided that decorations are maintained in attractive condition, do not constitute a fire hazard and do not cause excessive light trespass.
 Holiday decorations may be erected no sooner than forty-five (45) days before the holiday and shall be removed no later than thirty (30) days after the date of the applicable holiday.

 Personal expression signs of any sign type, including flags, provided that they do not exceed six square feet (6 sq.ft.) in area per side and are not illuminated.